histrio/tux-care-doc/docs/centos6/README.md

 There are no trials available for CentOS Extended Lifecycle Support
 :::

-## Enabling CentOS 6 ELS Repository
+## Enabling CentOS 6 ELS Repository (If you are not using local mirror)

 To enable the CentOS 6 ELS repository on a server, follow these steps: